ssrwpo/ssrwpo.github.io/pages/ssr/the-big-picture/index.md

 However, it would be criminal indeed not to benefit from Meteor's reactive publications.
 Now, React and Redux already provide us with reactivity, we just need a way to link up our Redux store with a Meteor publication.
-SSRWPO provides helper functions to do exactly this: `createHandleSubscribe` and `createHandleSyncViaMethod`.
+SSRWPO provides helper functions to do exactly this: `createToggleSubscribe` and `createHandleSyncViaMethod`.

 Take a look at [Meteor Collections](../meteor-collections/) for more information.